 Incorporating these foods into your diet offers a natural way to manage cortisol levels while supporting overall health.
 Combining probiotic-rich foods, magnesium from leafy greens, and omega-3s from fatty fish creates a well-rounded approach to combating stress.
 Simple dietary changes like adding dark chocolate and citrus fruits to your routine can go a long way in keeping stress hormones in check.

-how to lower cortisol levels naturally With Adaptogens
+how to lower cortisol levels naturally with Adaptogens

 Adaptogens are natural substances that help the body adapt to stress and restore balance by regulating the hypothalamic-pituitary-adrenal (HPA) axis, which controls cortisol production.
 These powerful herbs and mushrooms improve the body’s resilience to physical and emotional stress, making them popular in modern wellness.
 Below is a closer look at some key adaptogens that play a role in cortisol reduction.